 Your kids need to be aware that you operate a business and know how to act accordingly.
 Set out basic rules that will allow you to operate your home business as professionally as possible, such as how to answer the telephone, how to answer the door, and how to act when clients are around.
 Include rules that will help make the time you spend working on business more productive, such as not touching Mommy's desk or not interrupting Mommy while she's in her office.

-No matter what kind of business you run, there's something your kids can do, and making your kids a part of your home business can be a great opportunity for you to spend more time with them and teach your kids how to handle money.
+No matter what kind of business you run, there's something your kids can do, and making your kids a part of your work from home business can be a great opportunity for you to spend more time with them and teach your kids how to handle money.
 For instance, one home-based business owner I know takes her age seven and nine-year-old kids with her when she goes around replacing the products in dispensing machines and has them count and organize change.

 If your kids are working in your home business, you should pay them.
 This is not only a great way to teach your kids the value of labor, but can be a business tax deduction for you as well.
 (See Income Tax Deductions Related to Employing Your Child or Spouse for more information about deducting the salary of a child on your taxes.)

 Think of all the working people with full-time jobs and often long commutes.
 One of the great things about running a home business is that you have so many more opportunities to be with your kids, and be there for your kids, than they do.
-Running a home-based business means that you not only get to work at home, but live there, too.
+Running a work from business means that you not only get to work at home, but live there, too.